 What is a Selection Factory?

-It's this section of code where you can add your code to fetch whatever data you need.
+It is within this method, where add the code to fetch whatever data you need.

 A Page Type Selection Factory

 Now we've gone over a simple example with hardcoded values, let us go over the code to dynamically get data.
 Imagine we want to return a list of metadata stored in a page type called

 category pages have been created within the CMS under the